20+ Years Experience

 Director redundancy is a financial lifeline for many company directors when their limited company faces insolvency and enters liquidation.

-It’s essential to understand that even though you’re a director of a limited one, you may still be eligible for redundancy payments if your company has been in operation for at least two years and the company is struggling financially liquidated.
+Even as a director of a limited company, you could qualify for redundancy payments if the company has operated for at least two years and faces financial struggles leading to liquidation

 However, to receive statutory redundancy payments, you must prove that you had a practical role within the company and were paid through the PAYE system.